William J. Perry Fellow in International Security at the

 Freeman Spogli Institute for International Studies at Stanford University

-Ambassador Karl Eikenberry is the Payne Distinguished Lecturer at the Freeman Spogli Institute for International Studies at Stanford University; he joined The Asia Foundation Board of Trustees in 2012.
+Karl Eikenberry is the William J. Perry Fellow in International Security at the Freeman Spogli Institute for International Studies at Stanford University; he joined The Asia Foundation Board of Trustees in 2012.

 He was the US Ambassador to Afghanistan from 2009-2011 where he led the civilian surge directed by President Obama to set the conditions for transition to full Afghan sovereignty.
 He previously served in the US Army, retiring as a lieutenant general in 2009.
 During his military career, he had extensive experience in the Asia Pacific region including two command posts in Afghanistan, serving as the Director of Strategic Planning and Policy at US Pacific Command in Hawaii and Defense Attaché to the People's Republic of China, and several operational assignments in Korea.

 Eikenberry graduated from West Point, and received a master's degree in East Asian Studies from Harvard and a master's degree in Political Science from Stanford.
 He earned the British Foreign Commonwealth Office's Interpreter's Certificate for Mandarin Chinese from the United Kingdom Ministry of Defence Chinese Language School in Hong Kong and has an advanced degree in Chinese History from Nanjing University.